-Plan Administration - The System's governance was modified in December 2014 as part of the City's bankruptcy plan.
-The System's board of trustees and Investment Committee administer the Combined Plan for the General Retirement System of the City of Detroit Pension Plan - a single-employer defined benefit and defined contribution plan that provides retirement benefits, as well as survivor and disability benefits, for plan members and beneficiaries.
+Plan Administration - The Combined Plan's governance was modified in December 2014 as part of the City's bankruptcy plan.
+The Combined Plan's board of trustees and Investment Committee administer the Combined Plan for the General Retirement System of the City of Detroit Pension Plan - a single-employer defined benefit and defined contribution plan that provides retirement benefits, as well as survivor and disability benefits, for plan members and beneficiaries.
 Plan members include active employees, retirees, and beneficiaries from various departments within the City of Detroit.
-Benefit terms have been established by contractual agreements between the System and the employees' collective bargaining unit, as modified by the POA.
+Benefit terms have been established by contractual agreements between the Combined Plan and the employees' collective bargaining unit, as modified by the POA.
 Future amendments are subject to the same process.
-However, pursuant to the POA, pension benefit terms presently expressed in the Combined Plan are not subject to amendment before June 30, 2023, unless an amendment is required to maintain the tax-qualified status of the system.
-The obligation to contribute to and maintain the System was established by the City Charter and negotiations with the employees' collective bargaining units.
+However, pursuant to the POA, pension benefit terms presently expressed in the Combined Plan are not subject to amendment before June 30, 2023, unless an amendment is required to maintain the tax-qualified status of the Combined Plan.
+The obligation to contribute to and maintain the Combined Plan was established by the City Charter and negotiations with the employees' collective bargaining units.